NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 3/Hellbound Attorney.md

-The Hellbound attorney sought the assistance of a [[Bestiary 1/Phistophilus|Phistophilus]]-one of Hell's contract devils-to bolster her legalistic ability on the Material Plane.
+The Hellbound attorney sought the assistance of a [[3-Rules/Bestiaries/Bestiary 1/P/Phistophilus|Phistophilus]]-one of Hell's contract devils-to bolster her legalistic ability on the Material Plane.

 * * *